jotnguyen/Lafferty.co-v2/content/blog/if-you-can-t-find-time-to-write-you-re-not-trying-hard-enough.md

 I'd get back to my hotel room every night exhausted.
 Knowing I had to get up the next day and do it all over again made it so much worse.

 But I still found time to write.
-I wrote something every single day .
+I wrote something every single day.
 Days before that trip started I committed to [publishing new content every day in February](https://nicklafferty.com/blog/why-im-publishing-new-content-every-day-in-february/).

 Today is day 24, so this is the 24th piece of new content I've published _this month_.
 I'm 5 days away from finishing my goal and my backlog of ideas has never been bigger, my passion for writing never greater, and my motivation never higher.